 The Insurance Ombudsman Association

-Here you will find interesting information about the organisation of the Ombudsman association, the arbitration board and proceedings and how to submit a complaint
+Here you will find interesting information about the organization of the Versicherungsombudsmann e.
+V., the arbitration board and proceedings and how to submit a complaint

 1. The Insurance Ombudsman Association

-The activity of the Insurance Ombudsman started in 2001.
+The activity of the Insurance Ombudsman association started in 2001.
 That year the board of trustees was founded.
 As a registered association it is a legal person and therefore has legal capacity.
-Respectively the association has its own organisation and is institutionally independent.
+Respectively the association has its own organization and is institutionally independent.

-The association is based in Berlin, along with the head office and the office of the Ombudsman.
+The association is based in Berlin, along with the head office and the office of the Ombudsman respectively Ombudswoman.

 2. Arbitration board

-The arbitration board consists of the elected Ombudsman and staff, who support the board in its activity.
-45 people help to settle disputes, among them legal experts, insurance clerks and administration employees as well as office assistants.
+The arbitration board consists of the elected Ombudswoman and staff, who support the board in its activity.
+More than 45 people help to settle disputes, among them legal experts, insurance clerks and administration employees as well as office assistants.

-The Ombudsman has two jurisdictions that are based on different principles:
+The Versicherungsombudsmann e.
+V. has two jurisdictions that are based on different principles:

-1. Complaints against insurance companies, who are members of the association and have equipped the Ombudsman with certain powers
+1. Complaints against insurance companies, who are members of the association and have equipped the Versicherungsombudmann e.
+V. with certain powers

 2. Complaints against insurance agents according to a statutory rule.